Sony Xperia S

-The Sony Xperia S (also known as the Sony Ericsson Xperia NX in Japan) is an Android smartphone from Sony launched at the 2012 Consumer Electronics Show.
-It is the first Sony-only branded smartphone after Sony acquired Ericsson's stake in Sony Ericsson in January 2012.
+The Sony Xperia S is an Android smartphone from Sony launched at the 2012 Consumer Electronics Show.
+It was first released in February 2012 as the Sony Ericsson Xperia NX in Japan, while the Sony Xperia S was released in March 2012 as a restyled version of the Sony Ericsson Xperia NX in more than 160 countries.
+It is the first Sony-only branded smartphone since Sony acquired Ericsson's stake in Sony Ericsson in January 2012.
 The Xperia S has a 4.3 in touch-screen with the mobile BRAVIA engine which optimizes the picture, a 1.5 GHz dual core processor, a 12.0-megapixel rear camera, HDMI-out, 1 GB of RAM, and 32 GB of internal storage.

 Availability

-The handset has been available in Barcelona since the 29 February 2012 after the Mobile World Congress, and in United Kingdom since March 2012 at a MSRP of 399 GBP or 449 EUR in France, in Singapore at $700, and in Malaysia at RM1899.
+The handset has been available in Barcelona since 29 February 2012 after the Mobile World Congress, and in United Kingdom since March 2012 at a MSRP of 399 GBP or 449 EUR in France, in Singapore at $700, and in Malaysia at RM1899.